SEIR-7-06/React-Hooks-Intro/README.md

 Time to get the state games onto the page!

 1. Create a generateList function inside our component that will return an array of GameCard components.
-2. Call that function inside our render with a conditional to render only if there are games available within our state.
+2. Inside the GameList render, write a conditional statement to check for existing games in our state, and invoke the generateList function if they exist.

 In: `src/pages/GameList.js`